alchemycodelab/module-one-curriculum-base/GROUP-COLLABORATION.md

     - Coder A pushes their code and makes a PR from `new` to `main`.
     - this PR gets merged into main.
 3) Meanwhile, Coder B _forgets_ to `git pull origin main`!
-4) Coder B creates create a new branch (i.e. `another-new` branch).
+4) Coder B creates create a new branch (i.e. `my-branch` branch).
     - Coder B makes a change and a commit on line 1 of `app.js` in their `main` branch.
 This is the same line as Coder A.
-    - Coder B pushes their code and makes a PR from `another-new` to `main`.
+    - Coder B pushes their code and makes a PR from `my-branch` to `main`.
     - Notice the PR tells you there is a conflict!
     - Coder B pulls the freshest code from `main`, which now has Coder A's commit: `git pull origin main`
-    - Coder B resolves the merge conflict, then ACP to their `another-new` branch.
+    - Coder B resolves the merge conflict, then ACP to their `my-branch` branch.
     - Notice the PR tells you you can merge (no conflict!).
     - Merge the PR and repeat with a new Coder B.